edwinksl/ZotPlus.github.io/better-bibtex/cache.md

 The same applies to upgrades.
 As the export behavior quite frequently changes between versions, Better BibTeX will drop the cache during first startup of the newer version.
-This can be a nuisance if you have a large library, so if you have a substantial cache (where 'substantial' is [configurable](configuration.html#hidden)), you will be asked whether you want to drop or retain your cache at this point.
+This can be a nuisance if you have a large library, so if you have a substantial cache (where 'substantial' is [configurable](configuration.html#hidden) by changing `confirmCacheResetSize`), you will be asked whether you want to drop or retain your cache at this point.

 Please *do keep in mind* that some new settings will not be reflected in your exports until the cache entry is refreshed.
 This is a trade-off you will have to make.
 If you want to refresh a single entry, just change anything (and